MGG2020/Daily-rewards-Unity/README.md

 This system was a good fit for my project.
 You can see an example of using this system in my game.
 [Google Play](https://play.google.com/store/apps/details?id=com.MGG.ClassicCase)

     Thank you all for your attention.
 And sorry for my bad English.
+This is my first public Git :)